- Dead Sea Settlement – Dating Back to Chalcolithic Period

 It was built on a steep escarpment about 450 meters above the level of the sea to its east.
-The post was strengthened by King Herod, who turned it into a palatial fortress with a system of huge reservoirs for rain and floodwater with palaces, bath-houses and battlements for his use both as a retreat and as a refuge at times of crisis.
+The post was strengthened by King Herod.
+He turned it into a palatial fortress with a system of huge reservoirs for rain and floodwater.
+It included palaces, bath-houses and battlements for his use both as a retreat and as a refuge at times of crisis.

-Here, 73 years after the birth of Christ, three years after the fall of Jerusalem, the last fighters of the Jewish revolt against the Romans – 960 men, women and children – committed mass suicide leaving behind them much food and water to silently testify that they were not on the verge of starvation and want, but were true to their tragic end to the principle of freedom and liberty.
+Here, 73 years after the birth of Christ, three years after the fall of Jerusalem, the last fighters of the Jewish revolt against the Romans – 960 men, women and children – committed mass suicide.
+They left behind them much food and water to silently testify that they were not on the verge of starvation and want, but were true, to their tragic end, to the principle of freedom and liberty.

 Yosef Ben-Matityahu, one of the leaders of the revolt in the north, who later become well known as the historian Josephus Flavius, has left with us a document about those times.

 You can feel the force of the drama as you stand on that rocky prominence gazing down at the remains of the eight camps of the besieging Romans that encircled the fortress, which was connected by a high stone wall.